 courses are on-line.
 I would appreciate any feedback and

-Out of consideration for my references, I don't include
+consideration for my references, I do not include their names and

 I am working on several